 Close up view of the Motorized Mission Module.
 This module has a hook attached to a motor that can be used to transport items.

-The Motorized Hook Module has a hook attached to the motor, so the hook can be held close to the drone's body and lowered when needed.
+The Motorized Hook Module has a hook attached to a motor, so the hook can be held close to the drone's body and lowered when needed to pick up an object during flight.

 Diagram showing how the Motorized Mission Module's hook is attached.
 Lines indicate that the hook has small pins that fit onto pin holes on the module itself.